 The second option is a theatre script.
 This questions anxiety as a topic while also addressing some elements of social exclusion and cyber bullying.
 This forum will question the strains of online pressures and identify some early warning signs of mental health imbalance.
 The end outcome of theatre piece is to provide some positive strategies to deal with such pressures and support a friend in a time of need.

 Kate always thought she lived a pretty average life.
 She had a pretty average family and everything in her life remained relatively simple until one day.
 That was a day she will never forget.
 It all started when there was a new girl started at her school.
-All of a sudden Kate started noticing her best friends for years found their lives beginning to take different direction.
-They had been drawn into the online internet world.
-In the meantime Kate remained happy isolated in a world without social media.
+All of a sudden Kate started her life beginning to take different direction.
+Her life evolved around online internet world.

 If you need immediate help